Moonchowdhur/mongoose-assignment--3-product-order/README.md

-# How to run the project in locally
+## How to run the project in locally

  To run the project locally, follow these steps:

  * Please clone the repository and open terminal in the root directory of  project.
- *  install node module using `npm install` and  dependencies
+ * Install node module using `npm install` and setup environment variables and ensure a MongoDB instance is running.
  * To run the project please write npm run start:dev.